emptythevoid/LDX-capture/README.md

 LDX cholesterol machines output to an optionally attached printer.
 If this data needs to be captured to be used by a computer, this can be done simply by collecting the data by serial.
 The scripts assume you're using a serial-to-USB cable, but this can be altered.

 I have written a simple command-line interface for this process.
-This is intended to be used when you a.) need to collect a lot of samples fast, and b.) when you indent to put this information in a csv or process it later.
+This is intended to be used when you a.) need to collect a lot of samples fast, and b.) when you intend to put this information in a csv or process it later.

 There are two primary components.
 A listener and the interface.  start-v2.sh is the interface.
 It will initialize a log file and allows the operator to manually enter in a patient's name, which is then written to the log.
 (This is so that when the log file is processed, you can tell which patient the results belong to.)